tgbugs/blackfynn-python/docs/tutorials/timeseries.rst

 Let's start by creating a dataset where we can store the data that we will be using for this tutorial.
-If you would like to find out more information about moving, uploading, downloading data or other data catalog operations, please look into the :ref:`working with the data catalog <Working with the data catalog>` tutorial.
+If you would like to find out more information about moving, uploading, downloading data or other data catalog operations, please look into the
+:ref:`working with the data catalog <tutorials/data_catalog:Working with the data catalog>` tutorial.

 .. code-block:: python
    :linenos: